sbelakho2/apex-mediation-platform/SDK_FIXES.md

 Cryptographic transparency: show proof IDs returned from native (Merkle root per day); deep-link to your status page when you add it.

 Automated size/test gates: CI job that builds a test Unity project (Android+iOS) and enforces size/time budgets.

+#### Unity P2 implementation snapshot (Nov 2025)
+- **Config-as-Code** — Implemented via `Runtime/Core/ConfigCodec.cs` with System.Text.Json + Unity `JsonUtility` support, Editor tooling in `Editor/ConfigAsCodeWindow.cs`, and coverage in `Tests/ConfigCodecTests.cs`.
+Exported configs are HMAC signed using `ConfigSignature`, and imports are signature-verified before constructing `ApexConfig`.
+- **Single-entry bootstrap** — `Runtime/ApexMediationEntryPoint.cs` lets developers drop a single MonoBehaviour into a scene, point it at a signed config TextAsset, optionally provide adapter credentials, and (in Editor) automatically spawn the Mediation Debugger overlay for sanitized traces/proofs.
+- **Cryptographic transparency** — `TransparencyLedger`, `TransparencyProof`, and the updates in `MediationSDK` maintain a rolling hash chain for selection events. `MediationDebuggerOverlay` surfaces the latest proof hash in-editor so developers can trace decisions against the ledger.
+- **Automated size/test gates** — `sdk/core/unity/scripts/check_package_constraints.sh` now packages `Runtime/` as a compressed tar (mirrors Unity package distribution), enforces the 100KB compressed budget, and runs the .NET test suite so CI can guard both footprint and functionality with a single job.

 What to avoid now (until Managed Demand)